hankleukart/hanks-switch-bot/README.md

 By default, Hank's Switch Bot uses these mappings pre-defined for Inovelli switches (configurable in Advanced settings):

 - **Tap Up:**
-	- **Normal Mode:** Lights on (to mode default level/CT).
-For scene-only switches (switches mapped to scenes but no lights), Tap Up defaults to cycling scenes forward outside scene mode.
+	- **Normal Mode:** Lights on and set to current mode's brightness level and color temperature.
+If already in that state, Tap Up sets to the default mode's brightness level.
+For scene-only switches (switches mapped to scenes but no lights), Tap Up cycles to the next scene, even outside scene mode.
 	- **Scene Mode:** Cycle forward to the next scene.
 - **Tap Down:**
 	- **Normal Mode:** Lights off.